 The most important sign that it’s time to stop swaddling is when baby learns to roll over, which happens anywhere between two and four months.
-Of course, bub could show clear signs that they’re done with the swaddle before they even learn to roll, like constantly breaking out of it and waking repeatedly when wrapped.
+Of course, bub could show clear signs that they’re ready to move on before they even learn to roll, such as constantly breaking out of their baby wrap or swaddle suit.

-This list is curated by our Editors and may include affiliates and/or paid inclusions.
+This list is lovingly curated by our Editors and we may (or may not!) receive a payment if you purchase from links on this page.
 See our Disclosure Policy.

 Looking for more sleepytime products for baby?
 Our suite of product roundups connects you with the most popular goodies and boutique brands in Australia.

 Read this: How to safely swaddle a baby